 This hybrid approach has processed hundreds of receipts, transforming messy photos and scans into organized, searchable data:

 AI has made typing cheap, but the bottlenecks remain understanding, testing, reviewing, and trusting.
 By shifting my focus from typing code to testing, understanding, and architecting solutions, I prototype and experiment faster.
-I can talk to AI, try a new approach, and see my changes in the cloud.
-With a 10-second feedback loop and tests gating production deploys, I meet the no-downtime requirement while iterating quickly.
-I no longer spend most of my time researching how to accomplish the task, I just build it.

 I've been able to iterate quickly using Pulumi's Infrastructure as Code (IaC).
+Before, I would strictly use Terraform.

 This has allowed me to try something new at scale quickly.
 These cheap tries are allowing me to “skill-max“ my cloud expertise.